info@motoiservices.com

 Want to learn more about suspension adjustment?
 Buy our “Motorcycle Geometry and Suspension adjustment” book.
 Order it now clicking here!

-So the answer to the question “How much oil do I put in my fork?” from now on will be “What is the oil level for my fork?”
+So, from now on change “How much oil do I put in my fork?“for “What’s the oil level for my fork?”

 What type of oil do I use?
 Check our suspension oil weight chart here